optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 ```

 Here the `"root_contributions"` are the least-squares residuals.
 The dictionary key
-tells estimagic how to interpret the output.
-This is needed because estimagic has no way
+tells optimagic how to interpret the output.
+This is needed because optimagic has no way
 of finding out whether a criterion function that returns a vector (or pytree) is a
 least-squares function or a likelihood function.
 Of course all specialized problems can
 still be solved with scalar optimizers.